 The Benefits of Recordation

-Recording a document pertaining to a copyrighted work provides several benefits.
-First, recordation establishes priority between conflicting conveyances involving the same copyrighted work.
+Recording security interests in intellectual property generally provides several benefits.
+In the case of a copyrighted work, recordation establishes priority between conflicting conveyances involving the same copyrighted work.
 Another benefit is constructive notice, meaning that upon recordation of the document with the Copyright Office, the general public is presumed to have knowledge of the facts stated in the recorded document and cannot claim otherwise.

 Both priority and constructive notice are intended to protect purchasers, licensees and secured creditors from the risk of losing their interests in cases of conflicting assignments or the copyright owner’s bankruptcy.
 But certain conditions must be met to ensure these advantages.